StefanoDisalvo21/physics_engine/README.md

     because I wanted to do more than we do in high  school so here I am doing errors and trying to improve daily.
+## Status
+    The project has been completed as it was thought.
+    The main difficulty was to manage the graphical part but I managed to do it.
+    In conclusion the project has been useful for many reason from improving my coding and architectural skills but it was also useful because it helped me to understand better that the graphic part is not something I really enjoy and I'd rather focussing on Algorithms and the logical part than having to deal with the graphics but it was still cool to understand how it works.
 ## Goals 🎯
     - Learn how to apply physics and maths
     - Improve "software design" skills